Test this content here.

-She is one of three lamps.
-The other two are, Ares and Heaphustus.
-The collection was concerned with the exploits of these three characters in Greek Mythology.
+Aphrodite floor lamp is one of three lamps.
+The other two are, Ares and Hephaestus.
+The collection described the exploits of these three characters in Greek Mythology.

 To switch the light at the bottom on/off, grab her and push down.
 The light at the top remains on constantly while connected to the mains.
 Made in acrylic and metal.
 The lower light is produced by two 11w compact fluorescent lamps.
 Warm white lamps of course.
 The light at the top is red neon.
 Height 1m 95.